 High testosterone levels may also occur in women taking anabolic steroids for sport or bodybuilding, and in patients with gender identity disorder who take steroids to transition from female to male 1.

 Testosterone builds muscle by binding to androgen receptors in muscle cells, where it increases the rate of nitrogen synthesis.
 It also stimulates fat loss and affects the distribution of adipose (fatty) tissue throughout the body.
 Because of these effects, women with high testosterone levels may experience changes in their body composition that makes their physiques resemble those of adult men 12.

 Women with high testosterone may experience an elevated libido and their high levels of testosterone may also cause an enlarged clitoris, which might be irreversible 1.
 High levels of testosterone can also disrupt a woman’s menstrual cycles, even causing them to stop completely.

 Excess testosterone shows a strong propensity to damage the liver, and may cause peliosis hepatitis, a serious condition in which blood-filled cysts form inside the liver and/or spleen.
 Drugs.com reports that testosterone can alter liver levels, and cause the body to retain excess sodium and water, putting additional strain on the liver and kidneys.

-Women with high levels of testosterone may experience an aggravation of existing heart disease, and changes in blood serum cholesterol that may lead to coronary disease, high blood pressure and arteriosclerosis.
-High levels of testosterone in diabetic women may also affect their blood sugar levels and thereby disrupt the activity of insulin treatments.
+High levels of testosterone in diabetic women may also affect their blood sugar levels and thereby disrupt the activity of insulin treatments 1.